April 8, 2026 in Blend momentum

 The MCP server is live and powering Blend’s agents.
 New agents are actively in development, each one building on the same platform infrastructure.

 Borrower chat and loan officer chat continue to progress.
-The enterprise controls, audit trail, and security hardening shipped this week aren’t just for Autopilot.
+The access gating, audit trail, and beta controls shipped this week aren’t just for Autopilot.
 They’re for every agent that will operate on this platform.

 With the MCP server in place, the agent now has the infrastructure to access credit, pricing, fees, DU results, and more.
 The roadmap is no longer limited by integration work.
 The platform is open.